In this article

 As kids gain confidence with the ball and start to expand on the things they’ve learned playing U6 soccer, we can introduce a little more randomness into our practice.

 “Put them in different situations where they’re underloaded (more players on the opposition team, e.g. 4 v 6), overloaded (more players on their team, e.g. 6 v 4) where they’re in games which are balanced or unbalanced,” suggests Lyons.
 “Match up the technical detail of the coaching with giving them experiences.”
-These are great learning opportunities that will not only be more fun than a highly structured soccer drill, but will help players to become more adaptable and improve their decision-making.
+The best U8 soccer drills don’t have to be overly structured, and these are varied learning opportunities will not only be more fun for players, but will help them to become more adaptable and improve their decision-making.

 “Football is a decision-making sport,” adds Stuart English.
 “Chaos means putting more problems in front of the players to put them off their action, and them trying to find the best ways to get around those problems.”